Delaware Window Tint Laws — Complete Guide

 Penalties for Illegal Tint in Delaware

-Delaware law restricts certain tint colors: Red, yellow, and amber not permitted.
-These colors are prohibited regardless of whether you have a medical exemption.
+Delaware law prohibits: red, yellow, and amber tint.
+Metallic or mirrored finishes are also not permitted.
+These restrictions apply regardless of whether you have a medical exemption.

 Medical Exemptions to Delaware Tint Laws